pop-os/shell/TESTING.md

 - [ ] Windows can be moved with the keyboard
 - [ ] Windows can be moved with the mouse
 - [ ] Windows swap with the keyboard (test with different size windows)
-- [ ] Windows can be resized with the keyboard (Test resizing four windows above, below, right, and left to ensure shortcut consistency)
+- [ ] Windows can be resized with the keyboard
 - [ ] Windows can be resized with the mouse
 - [ ] Windows can be half-tiled left and right with `Ctrl``Super``left`/`right`